benjamincharity/doomazon/README.md

 ## Doomazon

-A goofy site that I made one night to let myself and other developers vent about how terrible Amazon Seller Central is.
+A goofy site that I made one night to allow myself and other developers an avenue to vent about how terrible Amazon Seller Central is.